C.J. Abrams Player Props: Nationals vs. Braves

 C.J.
 Abrams At The Plate

-- Abrams is batting .223 with nine doubles, two triples, six home runs and eight walks.
+- Abrams has nine doubles, two triples, six home runs and eight walks while batting .223.

-- Abrams has reached base via a hit in 33 games this season (of 56 played), and had multiple hits in nine of those games.
+- In 58.9% of his games this season (33 of 56), Abrams has picked up at least one hit, and in nine of those games (16.1%) he recorded at least two.

-- Abrams has driven home a run in 16 games this season (28.6%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has an RBI in 16 of 56 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 - In 19 games this season (33.9%), he has scored, including multiple runs twice.